Pro Bowl: History

 The 2012 game was met with criticism from fans and sports writers for the lack of quality play by the players.
-On October 24, 2012, NFL Commissioner Roger Goodell had second thoughts about the Pro Bowl, telling a Sirius XM show that if the players did not play more competitively [in the 2013 Pro Bowl], he was "not inclined to play it anymore".
+On October 24, 2012, NFL Commissioner Roger Goodell had second thoughts about the Pro Bowl, telling a SiriusXM show that if the players did not play more competitively [in the 2013 Pro Bowl], he was "not inclined to play it anymore".
 During the ensuing off-season, the NFL Players Association lobbied to keep the Pro Bowl, and negotiated several rule changes to be implemented for the 2014 game.
 Among them, the teams would no longer be AFC vs. NFC, and instead be selected by captains in a fantasy draft.
 For the 2014 game, Jerry Rice and Deion Sanders were chosen as alumni captains, while their captains were Drew Brees and Robert Quinn (Rice), along with Jamaal Charles and J. J. Watt (Sanders).

 On April 9, 2014, the NFL announced that the 2015 Pro Bowl would be played the week before the Super Bowl at University of Phoenix Stadium in Glendale, Arizona, on January 25, 2015.
 The game returned to Hawaii in 2016, and the "unconferenced" format was its last.

 For 2017, the league considered hosting the game at Maracanã Stadium in Rio de Janeiro, Brazil, which would have been the first time the game had been hosted outside the United States.
 The NFL was also considering future Pro Bowls in Mexico and Germany to leverage international markets.
 A report released May 19, 2016, indicated that the 2017 Pro Bowl would instead be hosted at a newly renovated Camping World Stadium in Orlando, Florida; Orlando beat out Brazil (which apparently did not make the final round of voting), Honolulu, Super Bowl host site Houston, and a bid from Sydney, Australia, for the hosting rights.
 On June 1, 2016, the league announced that it was restoring the old conference format.

 Since the 2017 Pro Bowl, the NFL has also hosted a series of side events leading up to the game called the Pro Bowl Skills Showdown, which includes competitions like passing contests and dodgeball among the players.